hn-yu/hn-yu.github.io/README.md

 ## Now

+I try to run mace-mp and check what it can do.

 Recently I got a new laptop, so I install my old one with [Pop!_OS](https://pop.system76.com/) And it works fine ;)

 ## News